 California officials are preparing a strong legal defense against the federal directive.
 Attorney General Rob Bonta has indicated that the state will seek a preliminary injunction in federal court.
 He argues that the Energy Department lacks the authority to ignore the California Coastal Act.
 The clash between state sovereignty and federal emergency powers will likely reach the Supreme Court.
 Governor Gavin Newsom characterized the order as an assault on the state's environmental heritage and a threat to its tourism economy.

 Environmental groups have already organized protests at the Gaviota processing plant.
-They claim that restarting the old infrastructure is a recipe for disaster.
-Separately, labor unions representing refinery workers have voiced support for the plan.
+They claim that restarting the old infrastructure is a recipe for disaster. labor unions representing refinery workers have voiced support for the plan.
 They see the restart as a way to protect high-paying jobs that were threatened by the supply shortage.
 The political field is shifting as the reality of the energy crisis hits home for millions of voters.

 Nations that outsource their energy security to hostile theocracies eventually pay a tax in blood or bankruptcy.
 The current panic over the Strait of Hormuz is the predictable result of a decades-long policy that prioritized environmental aesthetics over industrial resilience.
 We have allowed ourselves to become vulnerable to the whims of a regime in Iran that has spent half a century shouting for our destruction.
 Attempting to manage the global economy while refusing to tap into our own vast resources is not just foolish; it is a form of national suicide.